exoscale/exoscale-cloud-controller-manager/docs/getting-started.md

 We provide a convenience script that generates and applies a k8s manifest declaring Exoscale API credentials as a k8s *Secret* in your cluster from your local shell environment variables: once created, this *Secret* can be used in the CCM *Deployment*.

-First, start by exporting the Exoscale API credentials[^We recommend that you create dedicated API credentials using the [Exoscale IAM][exo-iam] service.] to provide to the CCM in your shell:
+First, start by exporting the Exoscale API credentials (we recommend that you create dedicated API credentials using the [Exoscale IAM][exo-iam] service) to provide to the CCM in your shell:

 ```Shell
 export EXOSCALE_API_KEY="EXOxxxxxxxxxxxxxxxxxxxxxxxx"